 - This can be done up to 48 hours in advance of spreading and baking.

 Can I substitute anything for the cocktail bread?

 - Substitute a thinly sliced baguette or even crackers will work in a pinch.

 Where to find cocktail bread in the store?

 - I always find mine in the deli section of the grocery store.
 If you don’t see them readily, ask someone.
 I’ve seen them in rye and sourdough flavors.
 I’ve used both for this recipe.

-- I’ve also left an Amazon affiliate link for the cocktail bread (above and before the recipe card) if you’re unable to find them in your area.
+- I’ve also left an affiliate link for the cocktail bread (aka party square bread) if you’re unable to find them in your area.